SteeltoeOSS/Documentation/docs/messaging/amqp.md

 >NOTE: The plugin is currently marked as experimental but has been available for over a year (at the time of writing).
 If changes to the plugin make it necessary, we plan to add support for such changes as soon as practical.
-For that reason, this support in Steeltoe AMQP should be considered experimental, too.
+For that reason, this support in Steeltoe RabbitMQ should be considered experimental, too.
 This functionality was tested with RabbitMQ 3.6.0 and version 0.0.1 of the plugin.

 To use a `RabbitAdmin` to declare an exchange as delayed, you can set the `delayed` property on the exchange bean to